Woman avoids penalty for offering muffins and talking to jurors during sex abuse trial

 "You are a good person, you have previously made positive contributions to our society."

-Despite also making a permanent name suppression, Justice Moore said it was an important case for the media to report.
+Despite also making a permanent name suppression order, which was opposed by journalists, Justice Moore said it was an important case for the media to report.
+He said "attacks" on the integrity of the justice system could not be tolerated.

 The woman has no previous convictions.